deezer/deezer.github.io/_posts/2022-06-21-icml-vatran.md

 We empirically demonstrate the advantage of Transformer-MGK in a range of practical applications, including language modeling and tasks that involve very long sequences.
 On the Wikitext-103 and Long Range Arena benchmark, Transformer-MGKs with 4 heads attain comparable or better performance to the baseline transformers with 8 heads.

-This paper has been accepted for publication at the 39th International Conference on Machine Learning (ICML 2022).
+This paper has been accepted for publication in the proceedings of the 39th International Conference on Machine Learning (ICML 2022).